coinsim-labs/coinsim/README.md

 ### How do I get set up? ###

-* Windows only: Make sure you clone the repo as-is and have git "core.autocrlf" set to "false".
-  Otherwise you will get into problems because of Windows-style line endings.
-  You can set it manually with "git config --global core.autocrlf false"
 * clone repository
 * cd ./coinsim-gruppe9
 * Windows only: move env.win env